mtorpey/wooden-ships/1-introduction.md

 The ship counter and log above represent the starting Basic Game strength of the Constellation.
-Check her specifications on the Master Scenario Chart on Page 27 to ascertain how to correct fill out a ship\'s log.
+Check her specifications on the Master Scenario Chart on Page 27 to ascertain how to correct fill out a ship's log.

 (Meaningless cross reference\...)